Financial glossary

 Ethereum

-CryptoEthereum is a decentralized platform that enables the creation of smart contracts and decentralized applications (dApps) using blockchain technology.
+CryptoEthereum is a blockchain platform that enables smart contracts and decentralized applications, with ETH as its native cryptocurrency.

 Expense Ratio

-InvestingExpense Ratio refers to the annual fee that mutual funds and ETFs charge their shareholders, expressed as a percentage of assets under management.
+InvestingThe expense ratio is the annual fee that mutual funds and ETFs charge shareholders as a percentage of assets.

 FDIC Insurance